haakonka/qs3/README.md

 ## INTRO

-This application aims to provide a queue system for a students who want to get their assignments approved by student assistance.
+This application aims to provide a queue system for a students who want to get their assignments approved by student assistants.
 The application is focused on having the user being able to "get in line" for getting their assignment approved by a student assistant on their phones.

-The application also alowees admins to add subject, assignments, and to create new students.
+The application also allows admins to add subjects, assignments, and to add new students.
-This can by simply importing a csv file of all the students that they want to add to any specific subject.
+This can be done by simply importing a csv file of all the students who they want to add to any specific subject.

-This application consists 3 components.
-The frontend which consists of a Vue application, the backend which consists of a SpringBoot application, and a database.
+This application consists of 3 components.
+The frontend which consists of a Vue application, the backend which consists of a SpringBoot application and a database.
 In our case this is a locally hosted MySQL database which is hosted on a server PC in the apartment of one of the developers.